2027 FIBA Basketball World Cup bids

-The bidding process for the 2027 FIBA Basketball World Cup was the procedure for the International Basketball Federation (FIBA) in choosing the hosts for the 2027 FIBA Basketball World Cup.
-Originally, national federations are allowed to bid for both the 2023 and 2027 editions, but on 24 May 2018, Argentina and Uruguay withdrawn their joint bid, leaving bid process wide open.
+The bidding process for choosing the hosts of the 2027 FIBA Basketball World Cup by the International Basketball Federation (FIBA) began in 2018.
+Originally, national federations were allowed to bid for both the 2023 and 2027 editions, but on 24 May 2018, Argentina and Uruguay withdrawn their joint bid, leaving bid process wide open.
 The 2027 Basketball World Cup will be held in Qatar.
 It will be the first Basketball World Cup to be held in the Arab World and the third straight World Cup to be staged in Asia.
 The decision was announced during FIBA's Central Board meeting ahead the final draw for the 2023 edition on 28 April 2023.
 2027 FIBA Basketball World Cup starts from 27 August – 12 September.